Key points

 It is important to remember that not all broken bones are obvious.
 Any symptom of a broken bone should be evaluated by a medical professional.
 Urgent care facilities can help you by performing an x-ray and providing immediate treatment options for minor fractures.

-• Can urgent care facilities perform X-rays for broken bones?
+Can urgent care clinics provide X-rays for broken bones?

-• Should I go to an emergency room or urgent care for a broken bone?
+When should I go to the emergency room instead of urgent care for a broken bone?

 Urgent care facilities offer several benefits for X-rays, including lower costs, convenience, longer operating hours, and accessibility.
 They are generally less expensive than emergency rooms and most insurance plans cover urgent care visits and X-rays.